 - Wet the window with warm soapy water.
 This will soften the paint.
 You may need to reapply the soapy water several times.

 - Use a razor blade or paint scrapper to scrap off the paint.
 Angle the edge of the blade/scraper at 45 degrees to the window above the paint and scrape downwards.

 - If the paint comes off easily then clean the window with glass cleaner.

 - For stubborn paint, try stronger solvents.
 Rubbing alcohol will work for acrylic paints.
 Acetone will remove enamel paint.

-Make sure the area is well ventilated, and avoid inhaling these fumes.
+Make sure the area is well-ventilated, and avoid inhaling these fumes.

 Some people find that a hair drier will heat and soften paint so that it is easier to scrape off.
-But this heating method is not recommended for windows that have UV film; the heat can damage the film.
+However this heating method is not recommended for windows that have UV film; the heat can damage the film.